 Studio mixes or big show mixes are usually worked on over time and prepared before playing live.
 This means you know the tracks and order you will play them in, and you leave as little to chance as possible so you sound the best you can sound.
 Here are some tips to help you make the best mix you can make:

-- Frame up your story: So get some tracks together and then loosly order them into Beginning, Middle and End.
+- Frame up your story: Now you have some tracks together, loosely order them into Beginning, Middle and End.
 How you tie the story together is up to you, but I would suggest trying some things out and find the method that works best.
-For example you could: Find a track to start on and one to finish on, then map a path between the two.
+For example you could find a track to start on and one to finish on, then map a path between the two.
 Or you could find a mix you really like and frame the rest around that.
 Or just find a great track to start on and see where you end up with no agenda.
 And so on.

 - Quick mix many options: I find that if you jump to the end of track, loop 32 bars and quick mix into potential tracks - you can get through a lot quickly and narrow in good mixes that you then try out for real.
 This can save you a lot of time once you get into the rhythm of it.